simple-last-fm-scrobbler/sls/README.md

 one week.

 More info about scrobbling can be found on [Last.fm's FAQ](http://www.last.fm/help/faq?category=Scrobbling#201).

-**If anyone wants to take part in developing this app further, I'm looking for contributors.
-Please email me, or just fork and code away.**

 If you need inspiration on stuff to do, you might want to have a look at the list of issues.